jcllobet/fixing_ubuntu_resolution/README.md

 [How to set an executable script](https://askubuntu.com/questions/890231/adding-newmode-with-xrandr-800x480-60-00)

-# Potential problem num2: Driver Update
+# If you have a fat GPU, this could also be a Driver Update Issue
 This has been a recurring problem for me (it almost never is a resolution issue.
 If that is also your case, you can reset everything to normal with this:

 `sudo apt-get purge nvidia*